View and download the 2020 Teachers' Professional Learning Package here.

 5pm-7pm (120 mins)

-In this thrilling reimagining of reimagining of Thornton Wilder’s Pulitzer-winning novel, Adelaide’s celebrated Brink Productions brings their unique theatricality to a daisy chain of stories and coincidence that leads to five strange to meet their fate.
+In this thrilling reimagining of Thornton Wilder’s Pulitzer-winning novel, Adelaide’s celebrated Brink Productions brings their unique theatricality to a daisy chain of stories and coincidence that leads to five strange to meet their fate.

 Wednesday 19 August (T3, W5)